 The next phase is the augmentation wave.
 Automation of repeatable tasks and dynamic interaction with AI will be common in this period.
 Also, semi-automated robotic tasks like moving objects in warehouses are a part of this phase.

-Lastly, the full-automation of physical labor will become prominent in the autonomy wave.
+Lastly, the full automation of physical labor will become prominent in the autonomy wave.
 Using AI for problem-solving in dynamic real-world situations that require responsive actions like transportation and manufacturing is the main focus.
 While the technology is expected to reach full maturity on an economy-wide scale in the mid-2030s, PwC estimates ~30% of the jobs in all sectors will be automated by that period.
-Below, you can see a figure that shows the automation potential under different sectors:
+Below, you can see a figure that shows the automation potential in different sectors: